pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 **Confidence:** TDD is one way to programmers feel confident that their code works.
 However, developers should *not* mix up the concepts of TDD and self-testing code.
 One of the benefits of TDD includes producing self-testing code.
 Thus, TDD is not the only option to improve confidence.
 Furthermore, TDD is commonly practiced in a heavy mocking style, and people usually make bad trade-offs regarding the evaluation of whether it is worth making intermediate results testable.

 **Design damage:** TDD puts an evolutionary pressure on the design.
-Most of the time it requires unnecessary indirection and complexity to make it easier to test in
+Most of the time it requires unnecessary indirection and complexity to make it easier to test.
+There are divergences regarding whether TDD is the only cause for that.
+For instance, is not this a general problem of software design, particularly concerning cohesion and coupling?
+Nevertheless, in some situations the isolation and modularity are solely induced by TDD.